If you live in the U.S., you’ve got Thanksgiving coming up this week.

-(I try to republish it every few years around this time!)
+(I try to republish it every year around this time!)

 These are the classic American yeast roll; if you want something traditional, this is the recipe for you.